 Does walking make osteoarthritis worse?

 Walking by itself does not make osteoarthritis worse, which may be a sigh of relief for those of you who love walking.
 There is one mistake that I commonly see made though.
 Limiting your physical activity to just walking-may actually increase your pain.
 Or if you have ever wondered why your pain doesn’t seem to get better even though you are walking everyday, this could be why.

 So what is this reason?
 Like I mentioned above, arthritis thrives when we don’t have variety.
 Adding in variety to our movements helps to disperse the stress to your joint instead of stressing the same part of of the joint over and over again.

 This video below helps to explain how exactly to add variety to your walking program!

 No. Exercise can make a dramatic impact on our pain when we do the right amount and type of exercise.
 Remember, gradually start exercise instead of going 0-100.
 Make sure you are adding variety to your training.
 Understand your cartilage loves movement but not when it is overloaded.
 Exercise is so powerful and can help you keep your adventure alive.

 Dr. Alyssa Kuhn is a physical therapist and founder of Keep the Adventure Alive.
 Her main mission is to turn frustrations from arthritis and chronic joint pain to hope and confidence.
 She doesn’t want you missing out on important memories anymore.
-Keeping your adventure alive is possible.
+Keeping your adventure alive is possible with osteoarthritis.
 Check out her book, Move Well Age Well: How to Rock the Later Years with Fitness and Mindset HERE and her signature Arthritis Adventure Blueprint Online Course HERE.